JLab_logo_text_white1.jpg

 4. A lift not meeting the above criteria shall also be designated critical if mishandling or dropping of the load would cause any of the above noted consequences to nearby installations or facilities.”

-Meetings of personnel involved in or knowledgeable about an event (either a success or an abnormal event) to document a chronological listing of the facts.
+A meeting of personnel involved in or knowledgeable about an event (either a success or an abnormal event) where chronological listing of the facts is documented.

 Unit of radioactivity equivalent to 37 billion disintegrations per second.

-The act of shearing, slicing, or shaping metal, usually using cutting torches or powered tools that produce hot edges or fragments.
+The act of shearing, slicing, or shaping metal (usually using cutting torches or powered tools) that produces hot edges or fragments.

 D